-New hard-line proposals, which were discussed by Cabinet ministers last week, are winning the backing of leading centre-left figures as well as Euro- sceptics.
-Stephen Dorrell, Secretary of State for Health, and Malcolm Rifkind, the Foreign Secretary are now seen as hawks on the subject.
+New hard-line proposals, discussed by Cabinet ministers last week, are winning the backing of leading centre-left figures as well as Eurosceptics.
+Stephen Dorrell, Secretary of State for Health, and Malcolm Rifkind, the Foreign Secretary are now seen as hawks who are willing to obstruct the EU's Inter-governmental conference.

-The tougher approach may be revealed this week if a meeting of the EU veterinary committee on Tuesday fails to lift bans on British gelatine and tallow.
+The tougher approach, which pro-Europeans see as new evidence of a move to the right in the Conservative Party, may be revealed this week if a meeting of the EU veterinary committee on Tuesday fails to lift bans on British gelatine and tallow.

-Another source said: "Stephen Dorrell is hard-nosed about it all.
+One source commented: "Stephen Dorrell is hard-nosed about it all.
 Malcolm Rifkind invites a greater range of options than his predecessor [at the Foreign Office], Douglas Hurd, and those options are inclined to be tough."

 However Kenneth Clarke, the Chancellor, is resisting any hardening of the position which, he argues, could undermine Britain's international position in the long term - particularly if John Major's bluff is called.
 Earlier suggestions that the Government might retaliate by banning some European produce resulted in a humiliating retreat for the government.

-However, the hand of those pressing for a tough new stand may have been strengthened by last Thursday's local election results, which were slightly better for the Government than forecast.
-Sceptics argue that some voters are blaming Europe, and not the Government for the beef crisis.
+The hand of those pressing for a tough new stand may have been strengthened by last Thursday's local election results, which were slightly better for the Government than forecast.
+Sceptics argue that some voters are blaming Europe, and not the Government, for the beef crisis.

 One right-wing Government source was enthusiastic about disrupting the EU Inter-Governmental Conference (IGC) in Italy.
 "What do we have to lose in saying: 'There is going to be no IGC until we have sorted this out?' " he said.